Some open problems on multiple ergodic averages: Some useful notions

-for some $n\in \N$ with $a(n)\neq 0$.\footnote{We remark, that for this and subsequent statements, the existence of a single $n\in\N$ for which the multiple intersection has positive measure, forces the existence of infinitely many $n\in\N$ with the same property (but not necessarily for a set of $n\in\N$ with positive upper density, although more often than not this is also true).}
+for some $n\in \N$ with $a_i(n)\neq 0$ for $i=1,\ldots,\ell$. \end{itemize} \end{definition} We remark that in the previous statements the existence of a single $n\in\N$ for which the multiple intersection has positive measure, forces the existence of infinitely many $n\in\N$ with the same property.

+Examples of collections of sequences that are known to be good for $\ell$-recurrence of commuting transformations include collections of: integer polynomials with zero constant term \cite{BL96} and integer polynomials with zero constant term evaluated at the shifted primes \cite{FrHK11}.
+For arbitrary collections of integer polynomials necessary and sufficient conditions for $\ell$-recurrence of a single transformation are given in \cite{BLL08}.
+For every $\ell\in \N$, the collection $\{([n^{c_1}]), \ldots, ([n^{c_\ell}])\}$, where $c_1,\ldots,c_\ell\in \R\setminus\Z$, is known to be good for $\ell$-recurrence of a single transformation \cite{Fr10}, and for $\ell$-recurrence of commuting transformations if the non-integers $c_1,\ldots, c_\ell$ are distinct \cite{Fr15a}.

+Next we define notions related to multiple recurrence properties of collections defined by a single sequence: \begin{definition} The sequence of integers $(a(n))$ is \begin{itemize} \item {\em good for $\ell$-recurrence of powers} if for all non-zero $k_1,\ldots, k_\ell\in\Z$ the collection of sequences $\{(k_1a(n)),\ldots, (k_\ell a(n))\}$ is good for $\ell$-recurrence of a single transformation.

 \item {\em good for multiple recurrence of powers} if it is good for $\ell$-recurrence of powers for every $\ell\in \N$.